CanDIG/federation_service/README.md

 ```pytest --cov=candig_federation tests/```

 To generate a readable html report of the test results, use:

 ```pytest --cov=candig_federation tests/ --html=test_report.html --self-contained-html```

 ## Documentation

-There is a documentation website available [here](https://candig-federation.readthedocs.io/en/latest/index.html) with detailed information on how federation works and how it's tested.
+There is a [documentation website](https://candig-federation.readthedocs.io/en/latest/index.html) with detailed information on how federated queries work and how they are tested.